MATH-1100-WBP02

 - My notes on inequalities;

-- Exercises due on November 23 Tuesday (submit these here on Canvas):
+- Exercises due on September 23 Monday (submit these on Canvas):

 Which of these statements are always true and which are always false?